neondatabase/website/content/docs/guides/neon-github-integration.md

 ## Feedback and future improvements

-If you've got feature requests or feedback about what you'd like to see from the Neon GitHub app, let us know via the [Feedback](https://console.neon.tech/app/projects?modal=feedback) form in the Neon Console or our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042) on Discord.
+If you've got feature requests or feedback about what you'd like to see from the Neon GitHub integration, let us know via the [Feedback](https://console.neon.tech/app/projects?modal=feedback) form in the Neon Console or our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042) on Discord.